samsheffield/Senior_Studio/docs/week5.md

 Class notes for 09/26/23

 ## Review Post-development Documentation
-Let's check out your documentation. __please post your URL to the class Discord.__
+Let's check out your documentation. __Please post your URL to the class Discord.__

 As a reminder, this documentation should include:
 1. A brief description of the prototype